MLA Format: Everything You Need to Know Here

 Words from quotes belong to the individual who spoke or wrote them, so it is essential to credit that individual’s work.
 Credit him or her by adding what is called an “in-text citation” into the body of the project.

 There are three ways to add quotes:

 1. With the author’s name in the sentence (a citation in prose).

 Dan Gutman shares a glimpse into the overall plot by stating, “I didn’t know it at the time, but a baseball card—for me—could function like a time machine” (5).

 In the above example, Dan Gutman is the author of the book that this quote is pulled from.

-2. Without the person’s name in the sentence
+2. Without the author’s name in the sentence (a parenthetical citation).

 The main character’s confusing experience is realized and explained when he states “I didn’t know it at the time, but a baseball card—for me—could function like a time machine” (Gutman 5).